pi0/osticket-docker/README.md

 docker run --name osticket -d --link osticket_mysql:mysql -p 8080:80 osticket/osticket
 ```

-Wait for the installation to complete then browse to your osTicket staff control panel at `http://localhost:8080/scp`.
+Wait for the installation to complete then browse to your osTicket staff control panel at `http://localhost:8080/scp/`*.
 Login with default admin user & password:

 * username: **ostadmin**
 * password: **Admin1**

 Now configure as required.
 If you are intending on using this image in production, please make sure you change the
 passwords above and read the rest of this documentation!

+(*) Without the trailing slash it will redirect to http://localhost/scp.

 # MySQL connection